animetosho/node-yencode/README.md

-This module provides a very fast (as in gigabytes per second) compiled implementation of [yEnc](http://www.yenc.org/yenc-draft.1.3.txt) and CRC32 (IEEE) hash calculation for node.js.
+This module provides a very fast (as in gigabytes per second), compiled implementation of [yEnc](http://www.yenc.org/yenc-draft.1.3.txt) and CRC32 (IEEE) hash calculation for node.js.
 The implementations are optimised for speed, and uses x86/ARM SIMD optimised routines if such CPU features are available.

-This module should be several times faster than pure Javascript versions.
+This module should be 1-2 orders of magnitude faster than pure Javascript versions.

 Features:
 ---------

--   fast raw yEnc encoding and the ability to specify line length.
-A single thread can achieve \>500MB/s on a low power Atom CPU, or \>3GB/s on a Core-i series CPU.
+-   fast raw yEnc encoding with the ability to specify line length.
+A single thread can achieve \>450MB/s on a Raspberry Pi 3, or \>5GB/s on a Core-i series CPU.

--   fast yEnc decoding, with and without NNTP layer dot unstuffing. (algorithm internally also supports stopping on end markers, but not exposed via node) Can achieve \>2GB/s on one thread on a modern Intel CPU.
+-   fast yEnc decoding, with and without NNTP layer dot unstuffing.
+    A single thread can achieve \>300MB/s on a Raspberry Pi 3, or \>4.5GB/s on a Core-i series CPU.

--   SIMD optimised encoding and decoding routines, which can use ARM NEON or the following x86 CPU features when available (with dynamic dispatch): SSE2, SSSE3, AVX, AVX512BW (128-bit), VBMI2
+-   SIMD optimised encoding and decoding routines, which can use ARM NEON or the following x86 CPU features when available (with dynamic dispatch): SSE2, SSSE3, AVX, AVX2, AVX512-BW (128/256-bit), AVX512-VBMI2
 -   full yEnc encoding for single and multi-part posts, according to the [version 1.3 specifications](http://www.yenc.org/yenc-draft.1.3.txt)
+-   full yEnc decoding of posts
 -   fast compiled CRC32 implementation via
     [crcutil](https://code.google.com/p/crcutil/) or [PCLMULQDQ
     instruction](http://www.intel.com/content/dam/www/public/us/en/documents/white-papers/fast-crc-computation-generic-polynomials-pclmulqdq-paper.pdf)
     (if available) or ARMv8’s CRC instructions, with incremental support (\>1GB/s on a low power Atom/ARM CPU, \>15GB/s on a modern Intel CPU)
 -   ability to combine two CRC32 hashes into one (useful for amalgamating *pcrc32s* into a *crc32* for yEnc), as well as quickly compute the CRC32 of a sequence of null bytes
 -   eventually may support incremental processing (algorithms internally support it, they’re just not exposed to the Javascript interface)
 -   [context awareness](https://nodejs.org/api/addons.html#addons_context_aware_addons) (NodeJS 10.7.0 or later), enabling use within [worker threads](https://nodejs.org/api/worker_threads.html)
 -   supports NodeJS 0.10.x to 12.x.x and beyond

 Installing